vicajilau/pdf_combiner/README.md

 ### Create PDF From Multiple Documents

-Convert a list of image and PDF files into a single PDF document.
+Combine any number of PDFs and images, in any order, into a single PDF document.

 **Required Parameters:**
 - `inputPaths`: A list of strings representing the image and PDF file paths.